 Thinking about motion over the Earth's surface is rather complicated, so I turn now to a model that is simpler but still presents the feature that gives rise to the Coriolis effect.

 The dish in the picture is used by students of Geophysical Fluid Dynamics for lab exercises.
 This dish was manufactured as follows: a flat platform with a rim was rotating at a very constant angular velocity (10 revolutions per minute), and a synthetic resin was poured onto the platform.
 The resin flowed out, covering the entire area.
 It had enough time to reach an equilibrium state before it started to set.
 The surface was sanded to a very smooth finish.

 Also, note the construction that is hanging over the dish.
 The vertical rod is not attached to the table but to the dish; when the dish rotates the rod rotates with it.
 The overhanging construction carries a video camera so the footage from that camera will show the motion as seen from a co-rotating point of view.

 It can be shown mathematically that the cross-section of the resulting surface is a parabola.
 Here is how that parabolic dish serves as a model for the rotating Earth: If you pour water out on the dish (while it is rotating at the same 10 revolutions per minute) you get a water layer with an even thickness; the equilibrium shape of that water is the same as the equilibrium shape of the poured out resin.

 Incidentally, the Earth didn't get to its present oblate shape from a spherical shape.
-In the beginning of our solar system, when the Earth started to form, it was a protoplanetary disk.
-Under its self-gravity the protoplanetary disk contracted more and more into a planet.
+The preceding form, way in the beginning of our solar system, was a protoplanetary disk.
+Under its self-gravity the protoplanetary disk contracted more and more, eventually resulting in a planet.
 Because of the rotation the contraction did not proceed all the way to a spherical shape.